 D2C brands in India are not just adapting to the digital age; they have new benchmarks.
 Leveraging state-of-the-art technologies like Augmented Reality (AR) for product visualisation, chatbots for customer service, and AI for personalised shopping experiences, these brands are setting a new standard.
 Given India's burgeoning internet population, the country is ideal for such digital experimentation.
 Companies are not merely surviving in this digital age but thriving, owing to their willingness to innovate and adopt.

-The fundamental advantage of the D2C model over the traditional B2C model in India lies in its ability to harness consumer data effectively for tailored offerings.
+The D2C model has a competitive edge over the traditional B2C model in India due to its effective use of consumer data for tailored offerings.

 In the thriving landscape of India's D2C market, brands like Bewakoof, Mamaearth, and Licious stand out.
 They've tapped into the power of understanding local preferences while leveraging digital capabilities to engage directly with consumers.
 These brands have masterfully used data analytics and digital marketing, setting new standards for success in the Indian D2C space.